Brie Larson’s ‘Captain Marvel’ Suit Isn’t What You Think

 It’s common in the Marvel movies for superheroes to wear a more primitive version of their iconic suit in their first film before they get the real one.

-Next: One final piece of evidence that proves Brie Larson will wear a traditional Captain Marvel suit
+Next: This proves Brie Larson will wear a traditional Captain Marvel suit

-Sure, it’s possible that Marvel changed course since this early concept art and that the suit is now green.
-But there’s also the fact that the official logo for Captain Marvel is red and gold.
-So fans can feel at ease for now, as it’s likely that Captain Marvel’s teal outfit will not be permanent and that she’ll end up looking just like she does in the comics either by the end of the movie or in Avengers 4.
+So fans can feel at ease for now, as it’s likely that Captain Marvel’s teal outfit will only be temporary and that she’ll end up looking just like she does in the comics either by the end of her movie or in Avengers 4.

 Check out The Cheat Sheet on Facebook!